 We built this DIY dollhouse bookshelf for our daughter’s nursery and it’s so cute!
-Check out the tutorial below and grab the free plans to build one yourself!
+Check out the tutorial below and grab the woodworking plans to build one yourself!

 We’re wrapping up our daughter’s room makeover and needed a place to put her books and a few toys.